kalina-kalina/capstone_project/README.md

 ### 5. Possible improvements and future work

-My data proved to be difficult to understand.
-My starting idea for building linear regression model wasn't correct.

-I assume that working on feature engineering can be good step to extend the project.
+The final model explains only about 9% of training set and 8% of validation set.
+It means that this set of independent variables in not enough to predict my dependent variable.

+### What could be the reason:

+* My mistakes: incorrect data understanding, wrong modeling, not enough feature engineering
+* The nature of the data
+* Smell perception is very individual and it can be difficult to predict

+### My final question is:

+Can I win with numbers?
+With hard data?

+My project shows: NO!

+But I will check it one more time.

+## Future work:

-My plan is combine some of features into groups to discrease number of independent variables and add some new to improve performance of the model.
+Combinig some of features into groups to discrease number of independent variables and add some new, to improve performance of the model.

-Examples of new information:
+Examples of new features:
 * perfume's price
 * common capacity
 * price per 100 ml